 Jan searched world-wide, hunting for the right example, but it was near his home town in Poland itself that the perfect unit popped up.
 Owned by a widow of a Citroen mechanic, the car had been in great hands for more than 30 years.
 Without hesitation, Jan made the purchase and planned to ship it home, but not before having the leather inside the car redone.
 Following that, Jan and his nephew trailer the car to Germany and exported it, shipping it home to Seattle here in the US of A.

 Once the car arrived on US soil, the teardown began.
-Because it had been sitting for so long, the Citroen needed a slew of hydraulic work, as well as a new power steering rack, a water pump, radiator, and all of the associated hoses.
-Rust repair and prevention was performed on the unibody, and following that, things like a new carpet and new brightwork were installed to bring the car back to life.
+Because it had been sitting for so long, the Citroen needed a slew of hydraulic work, as well as a new power steering rack, windshield replacement and windshield repair services from an auto glass replacement service (as there is a visible crack), a water pump, a radiator, and a custom hydraulic hose.
+In addition to all of this automotive repair, preventative maintenance like rust prevention was performed on the unibody, and following that, things like a new carpet and new air conditioning hoses were installed to bring the car back to life.
 John sums it up simply: "The goal is to bring the car back to its former glory."

 Together, Jan and John are chasing their dream-car dreams, and with a bit of motivation, are helping each other along the way.
 While the Citroen is quirky and comfortable, perfect for a relaxing Sunday drive, and the M3 is on the harsh side and only comes alive above 4500 rpm, the two have some drives planned in an effort to enjoy their dreams together.
 Like Father, Like Son.
 Perhaps, in due time, a Part III?